Benex254/FastAnime/README.md

 - [icat](https://sw.kovidgoyal.net/kitty/kittens/icat/) an image viewer that only works in [kitty terminal](https://sw.kovidgoyal.net/kitty/), which is currently the best terminal in my opinion, and by far the best image renderer for the terminal thanks to kitty's terminal graphics protocol.
 Its terminal graphics is so op that you can [run a browser on it](https://github.com/chase/awrit?tab=readme-ov-file)!!
 - [bash](https://www.gnu.org/software/bash/) is used as the preview script language.
 - [ani-skip](https://github.com/synacktraa/ani-skip) used for skipping the opening and ending theme songs
+- [ffmpegthumbnailer]() used for local previews of downloaded anime

 ## Usage